 Nature is the fundamental source of all medicine.

 Humans have been utilizing the medicinal properties of plants, animals, fungi and minerals since before the dawn of civilization.
 This section is devoted to covering Naturopathic, Homeopathic, Ayurvedic, Nutritional/Dietary and Lifestyle solutions that may be helpful for people wih acne.
-The goal of this Naturopathic Treatments section is to help you identify solutions that are likely to be effective for you, understand what they are and how they work.

 What is Naturopathic Medicine?